-This is why it is so important for organisations who have decided to upgrade to be able to grow and thrive in an unpredictable and complex world, to be able to learn quickly and to avoid the commonly known risks and pitfalls along the way.
+This is why it is so important for organisations that have decided to upgrade to be able to grow and thrive in an unpredictable and complex world, to be able to learn quickly and to avoid the commonly known risks and pitfalls along the way.

-AWA also runs, arguably the best certified training classes in the market, on the latest and most important challenges and solutions for businesses.
+AWA also runs, arguably the best-certified training classes in the market, on the latest and most important challenges and solutions for businesses.
 Everyone who attends the training classes is invited to a free business community on slack to explore, learn and share.

-This year we will be upgrading our communities and creating deliberately developmental community collaboration spaces that are designed not only for members to learn and grow, but to provide a real experience of what it is like to truly collaborate on something in a high trust environment.
+This year we will be upgrading our communities and creating deliberately developmental community collaboration spaces that are designed not only for members to learn and grow but to provide a real experience of what it is like to truly collaborate on something in a high-trust environment.

-The coaching training happens all over the world, the current list of classes can be found on the AWA Coaching page.
+Our coaching training happens all over the world, the current list of classes can be found on the AWA Coaching page.

 If your organisation is interested in hearing more about how the upskilling of Middle Management can lead to better, faster outcomes, you might consider our in-house training offering.

 Curious about Agile Ways of Working?
 We answer your most frequently asked questions here.